Start a project with MRI

 A.1.
 Mission

-The MRI platform of the Fondation Campus Biotech Geneva (FCBG) is a research platform dedicated to high-risk and high-yield MRI studies with strong technological, methodological, and/or analytical components.
+The neuro @campusbiotech MRI platform is a research platform dedicated to high-risk and high-yield MRI studies with strong technological, methodological, and/or analytical components.

 A.2.
 Management

-The MRI Platform is managed by the Platform Head and the staff, under the guidance of the Platform Advisory Committee (PAC) which includes faculties of the EPFL, University of Geneva, and of the Geneva University Hospital (HUG).
+The neuro @campusbiotech MRI Platform is managed by the Fondation Campus Biotech Geneva (FCBG) Platform Head and staff, under the guidance of the MRI Platform Advisory Committee (PAC), which includes faculties of the EPFL, University of Geneva, and of the Geneva University Hospital (HUG).
 PAC members are appointed by the FCBG Academic Council.
-The staff members as well as the faculty advisor are listed in Appendix B.1.
+The staff members, as well as the faculty advisor, are listed in Appendix B.1.

 A.3.
 Study Eligibility

-The platform will support research projects according to its mission as defined above.
+The platform will support research projects in accordance with its mission as defined above.
 Living animal studies are not permitted at the MRI Platform.

-All human studies must have a valid Ethics Committee Approval.
-It is the responsibility of the Principal Investigator (PI) to ensure that a valid Ethics Committee Approval is in place, and that all aspects of the study are performed consistently with that approval.
+All human studies must have valid Ethics Committee Approval.
+It is the responsibility of the Principal Investigator (PI) to ensure that this approval is in place and that all aspects of the study are conducted consistently with it.

-In case of limited resources, the PAC will assign the access rules for the ongoing studies, giving priority to projects proposed by principal investigators (PIs) affiliated to any of the FCBG funding institutions (i.e., UNIGE, EPFL, and HUG).
+In cases of limited resources, the PAC will assign access rules for ongoing studies, giving priority to projects proposed by principal investigators (PIs) affiliated with any of the FCBG funding institutions (i.e., UNIGE, EPFL, and HUG).

 A.4.
 Getting an approval to conduct a study

-The objective of this application procedure is providing cutting-edge, safe, and efficient experimental conditions for all the research conducted at the platform.
+The objective of this application procedure is to provide cutting-edge, safe, and efficient experimental conditions for all the research conducted at the platform.

-To conduct research at the MRI Platform, the research team must:
+To conduct research on the MRI Platform, the research team must:

 A.5.
 Training

-The access to the scanner room can be granted only after having passed the safety training.
-FCBG reserves the right to refuse or revoke the access to the MRI platform at any time.
+Access to the scanner room can be granted only after having passed the safety training.
+FCBG reserves the right to refuse or revoke access to the MRI platform at any time.

 A.6.
 Responsibilities

-The employer of the PI bears the general responsibility for the study.
+The PI's employer bears general responsibility for the study.

-The PI bears the responsibility of ensuring that the study is conducted consistently with the decisions and approvals of the ethical committee.
+The PI is responsible for ensuring that the study is conducted in accordance with the ethical committee's decisions and approvals.

 All the sequences that have been purchased with the scanner (product sequences) can be freely used.
-If a study requires the use of non-product sequences (i.e. C2P or WIP sequences), the PI is responsible for obtaining from the developers the legal permission to use those sequences for the aim of the project.
+If a study requires the use of non-product sequences (i.e., C2P or WIP sequences), the PI is responsible for obtaining legal permission from the developers to use those sequences for the purposes of the project.

 The investigators are responsible for:

-• Session punctuality (timely arrival, setup, cleanup, and data storage).
+- session punctuality (timely arrival, setup, cleanup, and data storage).
 Unforeseen events may occur (e.g., equipment failure, volunteer delays).
-While flexibility is expected from all parties, an overtime exceeding 15 minutes is not permitted.
+While flexibility is expected from all parties, overtime exceeding 15 minutes is not permitted.

-• the correct use of elevated privileges (e.g., admin password) granted on the platform computers (including the MRI Consoles).
+- the correct use of elevated privileges (e.g., admin password) granted on platform computers (including the MRI Consoles).

 The Operator is responsible for ensuring MRI safety during sessions including the participant's safety.